 - Electrical engineering

-- Electrical engineering, option in energy or medical preparation
+- Electrical engineering, energy or medical preparation option

 - Systems engineering